-The discussion assumes an offering price of \$2.70 per share, which is the last reported sales price of our common stock on February 28, 2013.
+The discussion assumes an offering price of \$2.70 per share of common stock, which is the last reported sales price of our common stock on March 18, 2013 and \$2,700 per share of Preferred Stock.
+This discussion also assumes that all purchasers in this offering elect to purchase common stock or to convert their shares of Preferred Stock into common stock.